ChimeraTK/DeviceAccess/doc/spec_exceptionHandling.md

 - 4.1.3 Setting the flag has to be done in the application thread.
 If you just send a message and let the device module do both setting and clearing of the flag you can have a race condition: A blocking read would inform the DeviceModule about an exception and continue.
 The next call to the blocking read is supposed to freeze, but pre-read might not detect this because the device module thread has not woken up yet to set the error flag.
 - 4.3.2 The state of \c deviceHasError does not matter here.
 The counter always MUST be decreased after a transfer, whether the transfer failed or not.
+- 4.6.1.3 This includes all related steps like notifying the CS, clearing the error message, clearing the actual errorMutex protected variable and notifying the condition variable

 \subsection spec_execptionHandling_high_level_implmentation_decorator B.1 ExceptionHandlingDecorator